-When it comes to cake, and most other foods, I believe that homemade is best.
-But no one can deny the convenience of boxed cake mixes!
-Adding oil, water, and a few eggs to a packaged mix is a lot easier than hauling out all of the ingredients you’d need to make a cake from scratch.
+I have quite a few homemade cake recipes on my blog.
+But I'll be the first to admit that adding oil, water, and a few eggs to a box cake mix is a lot easier than hauling out all the ingredients you’d need to make a cake from scratch.
 Wouldn’t it be great if there was a way to combine the convenience of boxed cake mixes with the flavor of homemade cake?

-Replace the water:
+Replace the Water

-Add an Extra Egg:
+Add an Extra Egg

-Replace Vegetable Oil with Butter:
+Replace Vegetable Oil with Butter

-Add Some Extra Flavor:
+Add Some Extra Flavor